NeonGeckoCom/neon-minerva/README.md

 Neon Minerva (Modular INtelligent Evaluation for a Reliable Voice Assistant) provides tools for testing skills.

-Install the Iris Python package with: `pip install neon-minerva` The `minerva` entrypoint is available to interact with a bus via CLI.
+Install the Minerva Python package with: `pip install neon-minerva` The `minerva` entrypoint is available to interact with a bus via CLI.
 Help is available via `minerva --help`.